pghalliday/alarmist/README.md

 - [enter, o] - expand/collapse job logs
   - [up, down, j, k, g, SHIFT-g] - navigate log when expanded

+**NB. by default many commands will not produced colored output when run like this, however many commands also have options to force colors.
+Eg. many node CLI tools use the `chalk` library and so will have a `--color` option or support the `FORCE_COLOR=true` environment variable**

 ## API

 ```javascript